ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 ![img](../assets/images-bugs/starlight_bugs_20230329115936123.png)

 3. The compressed model runs slower than the original model after quantization.
-Reason: The quantization time includes the time to move data from CPU to GPU and from GPU to CPU, which slows down the inference speed.
+* Problem: The quantization time includes the time to move data from CPU to GPU and from GPU to CPU, which slows down the inference speed.
-Solution: Only calculate the GPU inference time and remove the aforementioned two time blocks.
+* Solution: Only calculate the GPU inference time and remove the aforementioned two time blocks.
 Specifically, add the following function to the SSD class in quan_model.py, and the returned infer_time is the inference time.
 ![img](../assets/images-bugs/starlight_bugs_20230329115935796-0062375.png)

 ## UNet (Drivable Space)